Is It Safe To Take Betnesol Injection During Pregnancy?

 Image: Shutterstock

-Long-term use of Betnesol in pregnancy may cause adverse effects in the baby.
-But in the case of preterm delivery, since it is usually administered only for two days, adverse effects can be negligible while there is a benefit to the baby in terms of accelerated lung maturity.
+Long-term use of Betnesol in pregnancy may cause adverse effects on the baby.
+However, in the case of preterm delivery, since it is usually administered only for two days, adverse effects can be negligible while there is a benefit to the baby in terms of accelerated lung maturity.

 Dr. Alan Lindemann, MD, an obstetrician, maternal mortality expert, and former clinical associate professor at the University of North Dakota, says, “In the US, during pregnancy, Betnesol (betamethasone) is used in labor to promote lung maturation for babies at risk for preterm delivery.
 It is given 48 and 24 hours before delivery.
 I am unaware of any research indicating that babies have less movement after Betnesol injections for fetal lung maturation.”